Speaking to Council

 When speaking to Councillors, it is customary to first acknowledge the Chairperson by saying “Mayor” or “Chair,” followed by the Councillor’s title and name—for example, “Mayor and Councillor [Last Name].”

-Decisions are typically made during the meeting at which the item is presented.
-However, if additional information is needed to make an informed decision, the matter may be postponed to a future meeting until all necessary details are received.
 After the meeting, the City Clerk’s Office will notify you in writing regarding the decision, any postponement, or referral of your issue.
 Approved minutes from all meetings are also made available to the public following their approval at the subsequent meeting.

 The City Clerk’s Office is your direct link to City Council and is available to assist you throughout the process.
-Staff can provide guidance and information to help ensure your issue is presented in a timely and effective manner.
+Staff can provide guidance and information to help ensure your matter is presented in a timely and effective manner.

 For further details, you may also review the Guide to Council and Committee Meetings, which offers comprehensive information on procedures and expectations.